Our breakfast spread at the B&B's main house.

 Catherine de Medici built this gallery upon Diane de Poitiers' bridge in 1576.

-Catherine made Chenonceau her own favorite residence, adding a new series of gardens and expansions.
+Catherine made Chenonceau her own favorite residence, adding a new series of gardens

 During World War II, River Cher corresponded to the line of demarcation.